-The strategy sets a long-term vision that is focused on achieving pae ora (healthy futures) for all.
+The strategy sets a long-term vision that is focused on achieving pae ora | healthy futures for all.
 This vision comprises the many factors that influence people's health and wellbeing, including the role of health services, and describes a future state where people and whānau can live well and achieve good health, and where our communities and environments support us to be healthy.

-The strategy is founded on a commitment to Te Tiriti o Waitangi (Te Tiriti) and enacting the health system's obligations to Māori.
+The strategy is founded on a commitment to Te Tiriti o Waitangi | The Treaty of Waitangi (Te Tiriti) and enacting the health system's obligations to Māori.
 The health sector principles in the Pae Ora Act, which incorporate the key outcomes of Te Tiriti principles that were identified by the Waitangi Tribunal, guide health entities in their functions and shape the priorities of all health strategies.
-The New Zealand Health Strategy sits alongside the Hauora Māori Strategy, which sets the direction for the health system in respect of Te Tiriti.
+The New Zealand Health Strategy sits alongside Pae Tū: the Hauora Māori Strategy, which sets the direction for the health system in respect of Te Tiriti.